SarangaSiriwardhana9/SriChat-ChatGtp-clone/README.md

 ## Features

-- User authentication with Google accounts
+- User authentication with Google accounts.
-- Create new chats
+- Create new chats.
-- Delete chats
+- Delete chats.
-- Choose from different language models
+- Choose from different language models.

 ## Technologies Used